CoNarrative/precept-devtools/README.md

 The server receives a considerable amount of information from running Precept applications, including each rule definition and the schema being enforced.

-Precept creates an event log with information about each consequence.
-When all rules are done firing, the batch of events are sent to the server along with a list of facts that were inserted and retracted and the resultant state.
-States/rule firings are assigned a number, along with each event within them.
+With devtools enabled, `precept.core` accumulates an event log for each session operation.
+When `fire-rules` completes, a batch of events are sent to the server along with the resultant state and the diff relative to the previous state.
+Calls to `fire-rules` (also referred to as "states") are id'd and numbered, along with each event within it.
+This allows us to refer to the first session event as state 0, event 0.
+Event numbers are zeroed out for each state and counts start at 0, so the 5th event of the 2nd fire rules call is referred to as `state 1, event 4`.

-Owing to the Clara team's tremendous forethought and design decisions, each rule engine operation is observable and information rich.
+Each session operation is observable and information rich thanks to the Clara team's tremendous forethought and design decisions in this space.
 The event data shows:

 - The operation that took place  (`insert-logical!`, unconditional insert from within a rule, unconditional insert from outside a rule, retract from outside a rule, retract within a rule)